sebseager/qiskit-fall-fest-2021/README.md

 Then, in your browser, open the webapp on the port specified by `streamlit`, e.g., `http://localhost:8501`.

 Follow the web interface to use our project!
+Alternatively, take a look at our Jupyter notebook (`news_search.ipynb`) for a static demonstration.

 ## Authors